the-fayed/node.js-chat-app-api/README.md

 ## End Points

-After running the app on any environment(e.g. development)
+After running the app on development environment,

-visit: `/api/docs` endpoint from full documentation with swagger.
+visit: `/api-docs` endpoint from full documentation with swagger.

 ### Socket.io Events